Jackie McNamara named as new Dundee United manager

 "This is an established Scottish Premier League club with a fantastic playing squad, infrastructure and youth set-up and I cannot wait to start working with the players.

 "When I spoke to the board, we shared the same vision and belief with regards to how Dundee United should progress.

 "This club has very strong foundations with the majority of the first-team squad under contract beyond this summer and a very strong youth structure in place."

 McNamara, 39, has guided Thistle to second place in the Scottish First Division after only being in the job for less than two years.

-He took over from Ian McCall in April 2011 and was given a one-year rolling contract with the Jags a month later, with former Celtic team-mate Simon Donnelly assisting him.
+He took over from Ian McCall in April 2011 and with former Celtic team-mate Simon Donnelly assisting him.